 - Offer to help the student call the Health and Counseling Center (574-284-4805) to arrange an appointment, or offer to accompany the student to the Health and Counseling Center to schedule.
 HCC is open Monday-Friday 8:30-5:00.

 - Trust your instincts if you believe a student is in crisis and immediate professional assessment is needed.

 - Tell resource persons if you have concerns about a student’s safety.

-Consultations: If you are unsure of how to proceed in a specific situation involving a student in distress, we encourage you to consult the Resource Guide: Working With Students That Need Assistance or contacting Izzy Fourman, Director of Women's Health.
+Consultations: If you are unsure of how to proceed in a specific situation involving a student in distress, we encourage you to consult the Resource Guide: Working With Students That Need Assistance or contacting Izzy Fourman, Director of Health and Counseling Center.
 A brief conversation may help you sort out the relevant issues, explore ways to approach the student, and identify appropriate resources.
 Izzy is available to speak with you and advise you regarding specific situations but is not able to provide information regarding a specific student.
-Only with the student's written permission are we able to acknowledge their contact with Women's Health or share information.
+Only with the student's written permission are we able to acknowledge their contact with HCC or share information.